The Best Way to Charge Your Device Will Make Its Battery Last Way Longer

 Let's hope you'll never be stuck with a dead smartphone or laptop again.

-Finding an outlet in any place and situation has become somewhat of a modus operandi for any tech user.
-It’s always the same old story, too: As the batteries in our electronics endure daily wear and tear, their ability to hold a charge becomes weaker and weaker—leaving us with a dead smartphone or laptop at the worst possible moment.
+Finding an outlet in any place and situation to quickly charge your phone or other devices has become somewhat of a modus operandi for any tech user.
+It’s always the same old story, too: As the batteries in our electronics endure daily wear and tear, their ability to hold a charge becomes weaker and weaker—leaving us with a dead smartphone or a low laptop battery life at the worst possible moment.
+Why exactly does that happen?
+We’ve got the answer, along with a handy tip for charging your device’s battery.

 So, what’s a techie (or just the average smartphone owner) to do?
 To make your battery last as long as possible, though, there’s a highly recommended method for charging your devices.
 And you can try it right now!

 Hamilton says that you should only be partially charging your phone to slow down the depletion of your batteries life cycle.
-She says the sweet spot to keep your battery charged is at 25-85 percent.
+She says the sweet spot to keep your battery charged is at 25-85%.

 “Lithium-ion batteries can be stressed at the extremes.
 One of the biggest contenders for destroying your phone’s battery health is letting the phone charge past 100 percent,” says Hamilton.
 “Many people have this habit and don’t realize the damage it causes to their battery.”